Hawk Koch

 Howard Winchel Koch Jr. (born December 14, 1945), also known as Hawk Koch, is an American film producer.
-Throughout his career, he was involved in the production of over 60 major films, including Rosemary's Baby (1968), The Way We Were (1973), Chinatown (1974), Heaven Can Wait (1978), Wayne's World (1992) and its 1993 sequel, Primal Fear (1996), Fracture (2007), and Source Code (2011).
-Koch is currently a board member for AMC Entertainment, the Motion Picture and Television Fund, and the National Film Preservation Foundation, and he previously served as president of the Academy of Motion Picture Arts and Sciences and the Producers Guild of America.
+A former president of the Academy of Motion Picture Arts and Sciences and the Producers Guild of America, he was involved in the production of over 60 major films, including Rosemary's Baby (1968), The Way We Were (1973), Chinatown (1974), Heaven Can Wait (1978), Gorky Park (1983), Wayne's World (1992) and its 1993 sequel, Primal Fear (1996), Collateral Damage (2002), Fracture (2007), and Source Code (2011).
+He is currently a board member for AMC Entertainment, the Motion Picture and Television Fund, and the National Film Preservation Foundation.

 Koch is a former road manager for the musical groups The Supremes and The Dave Clark Five.
 In 2019, he published his memoir, Magic Time: My Life in Hollywood.

-Early life
+Early life and education

-Koch was born to a secular Jewish family in Los Angeles.
-He was raised in the film business, the son of Ruth (Pincus) and filmmaker Howard Winchel Koch Sr. He graduated from Beverly Hills High School in 1963.
+Koch was born on December 14, 1945 in Los Angeles, California, the son of Ruth (née Pincus), who is of Russian Jewish background, and filmmaker Howard Winchel Koch Sr. He was raised in a Secular Jewish family.
+He graduated from Beverly Hills High School in 1963, and later attended University of California, Los Angeles, before dropping out during his freshman year.